dpantel/btrfs-snapraid/README.md

 `snapraid sync` will not do anything, because the SnapRAID data is "frozen" and there have been no changes since the last Sync.

-`btrfs_snapraid.py sync` will update the SnapRAID subvolumes from the live-data subvolumes before running Sync and then save a "last known good state" snapshot of the SnapRAID subvolume.
+`btrfs_snapraid.py sync` will recreate the SnapRAID subvolumes from the live-data subvolumes before running Sync and then save a "last known good state" snapshot of the SnapRAID subvolume.

 ## Maintenance